ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 122 new biometry entries, mainly blank entries as data were not collected.
 Only 4 series had biometry data.

+No biometry data were modified.

 ## Annex 3

+No new series.

+6 series were modified.

+15 new data series were added.

+No data series were modified.

+24 new biometry entries, mainly blank entries as data were not collected.
+Only 3 series had biometry data.

+No biometry data were modified.

 ## Annex 4

+No duplicates.

+168 new values were added.

+79 values were updated.

 ## Annex 5

+No recreational landings.

 ## Annex 6

 ## Annex 7

+No duplicates.

+18 new values were added.

+14 values were updated.

 ## Annex 8

+No aquaculture.

 ## Annex 9

+588 new values were added.

 ## Annex 10

+406 new values were added.

 # IE